FionaCLin/epipro/Reports/Testing Documentation.md

 * Scraper performance and efficiency and regression analysis

 Since we are still in the development phase and everything has not been functioning properly as of yet, there is not much we can do in terms of testing the performance and efficiency, alongside regression testing.
 Those testing results will get skew based on the incorrectness of the web scraping and/or other factors.
 Testing web scraping is also hard to do, since it cannot be fully done automatously and requires the sample data to be created manually, after a preliminary inspection of what is needed to be web scraped.

+## Test Driven Development
+Since we are folloing the principle of test driven development(TDD), every test is developed for a specific system component, also all tests have covered the happy path as well as the failed path.
+Each test ensures our changes do not break other part of components.
+Hence, the unit testings have been built throughout and they are reliable enough to help us identify the bugs and failure in any system components, so we can locate the problem easily and analysis the root cause as well as it helps us to sort out some business logic and conquer some edge cases.

+ There are many different kinds of failures in the test.
+When we got the test failure, we can trace down the failing step by step.
+Utilising our problem solving skill to understand the problem there, why it fails and what cause the failing.
+Then we will take action according to the failure or reason.

+ For example, if the fetched data did not match out expected output.
+We will look into the response and check what error is that, for example the database authentication problem.
+According to the error, we will look into the part related to that error, in this case it should be from the database connection string.
+Usually the error caused by a small typo and it is easy to resolve the error by correcting the typo.
+But sometime it is caused by the inconsistent updates.
+For example, developer A change a collection name in remote database, but forget to change the code where querys that collection.

 [//]: # ( • Describe	the	output	of	testing	and	what	actions	you	took to	improve	the	test results.
 At	D2	your	Phase_1/TestScripts	folder	should	contain:)